nicolaslopezj/searchable/README.md

 Searchable allows you to perform searches in a table giving priorities to each field for the table and it's relations.

-This is not optimized for big searches, but sometimes you just need to make it simple.
+This is not optimized for big searches, but sometimes you just need to make it simple (Although it is not slow).

 # Installation